August 1995 Bosanski Petrovac refugee column bombing: Aftermath and reactions

 In 2012, the Croatian journal Magazine for Military History (Vojna Povijest) published flight logs of Croatian fighter planes from 3 August to 8 August 1995.
 It described the destruction of military vehicles on 7 August and 8 August in the area near Bosanski Petrovac and Svodna, respectively.
 Meanwhile, former Minister of Foreign Affairs of Croatia Mate Granić confirmed that Croatian planes struck convoys but claimed that it was a legitimate target against members of the Krajina Serb military, calling the civilian casualties "collateral damage".

 On 1 November 2010, the Ministry of Internal Affairs of Republika Srpska submitted reports and evidence to the Prosecutor's Office of Bosnia and Herzegovina against three officers and two pilots of the Croatian Army.
 The events received renewed publicity in June 2022 when Serbia filed indictments against four Croatian Army officers it alleges were involved in the bombings.
 One of them is fighter squadron commander Danijel Borovic who was the only one of the named in 2010 to be still alive.
 The Ministry of Croatian Veterans responded to the indictments by issuing a statement rejecting Serbian jurisdiction over the matter.
 Croatian Prime Minister Andrej Plenković said that the government would protect the pilots and called the Serbian indictment "a step backward in reconciliation".

+In February 2025, The Higher Court in Belgrade proceeded with an in absentia trial of the four Croatian Air Force officers, charging them with war crimes over the two bombings.
+A preparatory hearing was held in November 2022, but the court sought Croatia’s stance on the matter.
+Croatian authorities declined to cooperate, refusing to deliver the trial summons.
+The Croatian government stated that they would use all mechanisms to protect their pilots, and that the trial is politically motivated.
+Croatia disputes the Serbian judiciary's jurisdiction for alleged acts committed on the territory outside of Serbia by people who are not Serbian citizens and argues that the International Criminal Tribunal for the former Yugoslavia (ICTY) has already investigated the events.